 No program would be complete without the opportunity to create and perform.
-Our artist workshops provide the perfect setting for children as they participate in drama camps, puppet shows and other visual arts and dance and performance activities.
+Our artist workshops provide the perfect setting for children as they participate in drama camps, puppet shows and other visual arts, dance and performance activities.

 Our first radio workshop was led by voice-over professional Beth Chaplin.
 It started out with kids learning about old time radio shows.
 Stories told without visual images.
 Just voices and sound effects using big microphones.
 They worked on the story of The Tortoise and the Hare.
 The final mix of The Tortoise and the Hare was presented to children who participated in a CD format so they can listen and imagine this classic tale with simply the sounds.

 Children participate in both the on- and off-stage experience, creating scenery, learning lines, practicing dances, practicing and rehearsing.
-Many of their performances – from Annie, The Sound of Music and The Wizard of Oz, have resulted in the very special “encores” that make everyone’s day.
+Many of their performances – from Annie, The Sound of Music and The Wizard of Oz to Mary Poppins, have resulted in the very special “encores” that make everyone’s day.

-Our first Silent Film Workshop has children at Ronald McDonald House engaged for three mornings and they learned three new words, “Lights, Camera, Action” while producing Magic Shows and stories that come from their imagination.
-With heroes of all kinds from Kings and Sorcerers to Superheros traveling to the Moon.
-Harmony Theatre Company leads this workshop and we look forward to many more productions.
+Our first Silent Film Workshop had children at Ronald McDonald House engaged for three mornings and they learned three new words, “Lights, Camera, Action.”
+Their imaginations led to productions with heroes of all kinds, from Kings and Sorcerers to Superheros on the Moon.
+Harmony Theatre Company leads this workshop and we look forward to many more collaborations.

 Two- and three-day workshops are sometimes designed with a donation in mind.
 A three-day summer artist workshop event with mosaic artist Lori Greene was so much fun.
 Twenty-three children, both patients and siblings, helped build our creation at Ronald McDonald House Upper Midwest.
 The mosaic was then completed by Lori and names of all 23 participants became an integral part of this vibrant and magical Tree of Life.
 The tree, which is 5 feet high and 3 feet wide, was our gift to Ronald McDonald House in honor of their 30th anniversary, and we are so proud to have been a part of their special celebration.

 This mosaic of life under the water, You and Me Under the Sea, was also designed by Lori Greene.
 This unique art collaboration included our artist/patients, their parents and child life staff from the Minneapolis hematology/oncology unit of Children’s Minnesota.
 The children spent three afternoons creating starfish, shrimp, seahorses and of course we can’t forget Nemo.
-The children are very proud of their work.
-They have been known to stop by when they can to find their names on the frame and admire their art.
+The children are very proud of their work and have been known to stop by when they can, to find their names on the frame and admire their art.